jia-xinyu/jia-xinyu.github.io/_projects/1_project.md

 category: racecar
 ---

-I was admitted to Jilin Univeristy on Sep 1st 2014, majoring in Vehicle Engineering (top 3 in China).
+I was admitted to Jilin University on Sep 1st 2014, majoring in Vehicle Engineering (top 3 in China).

 On **Dec 14th 2014**, I received an offer from the [Gspeed Formula Racing Team](https://baike.baidu.com/item/吉林大学吉速方程式车队/23156065) (Gspeed) and became a member of suspension group.
 From this moment, I was inseparable from extreme sports and mechatronics.